mrgarvitoffice/LearnMint-Ai/README.md

 # set it here.
 If left blank, notes generation will use the main GOOGLE_API_KEY above.
 GOOGLE_API_KEY_NOTES=AIzaSyBo2s_bm0B68CypK1pOhtO0Kz2dCAqIi9A

-# OPTIONAL: Separate API Key for AI Chatbot (Megumin)
+# OPTIONAL: Separate API Key for AI Chatbot (Kazuma)
 # If you want to use a different Gemini API key specifically for the chatbot,
 # set it here.
 If left blank, the chatbot will use the main GOOGLE_API_KEY above.
 GOOGLE_API_KEY_CHATBOT=AIzaSyDAH1-lAsVrUg9omTzsT3HXWMjzteTMVKg